AugustNagro/augustnagro.github.io/_posts/2016-12-2-Giter8-Scala-Templates.md

     <li><a href="#play">Play</a></li>
 </ol>

-##### General Configuration
+### General Configuration
-In every scala template, the below scalac options are included, and are detailed at [https://augustnagro.com/Recommended-scalac-Options.html](https://augustnagro.com/Recommended-scalac-Options.html)
+In every scala template, the below scalac options are included, and are detailed at [Recommended scalac options](https://augustnagro.com/Recommended-scalac-Options.html)

 {% highlight scala %}
     scalacOptions ++= Seq(